mohyus15/microservice-exam/backend-microservices/readme.md

 ![Screenshot 2024-02-28 at 15 58 34](https://github.com/mohyus15/microservice-exam/assets/94177387/65e2c670-fef8-4c96-8297-b54d644bb5b0)
 ![Screenshot 2024-02-28 at 16 06 34](https://github.com/mohyus15/microservice-exam/assets/94177387/b3e17629-27bc-4782-8026-3a18b63efd73)

 After this, you will be redirected to the user registration page.
 If you have already registered, you can see your email displayed at the top right corner.
 Your user data will be securely stored in the database with encryption, and the password will be hashed.
 Additionally, your user information will be stored locally using localStorage.

 ![Screenshot 2024-02-28 at 16 17 46](https://githu![Screenshot 2024-02-28 at 16 18 29](https://github.com/mohyus15/microservice-exam/assets/94177387/9ae4ca00-860a-413d-a709-d75b006e6bd1)
 b.com/mohyus15/microservice-exam/assets/94177387/e7a8c9dc-40f9-4131-a2d1-868032b29e16)

-finaly will arrive this page where will see the order summary, before redirect to home page
+finaly will arrive this page where the user see the order summary, before redirect to home page

 ![Screenshot 2024-02-28 at 16 18 45](https://github.com/mohyus15/microservice-exam/assets/94177387/3a82386d-cb7a-480b-b99d-64289897ae6f)